anudit/convosdk/README.md

 # @theconvospace/sdk

-SDK containing all the Hooks and Components reuqired to build on [theconvo.space](https://theconvo.space)
+SDK containing all the Hooks and Components required to build on [theconvo.space](https://theconvo.space)

 ## Installation